 Those in discomfort or pain

 Alexander Technique helps us reset our ‘default’ approach of bringing excess tension and effort into how we support ourselves and how we move.
-Learning to stay in easy balance instead of adding unhelpful postural tension habits can help prevent aches or pain in our back and neck, or our shoulders and arms.
+Learning to stay in easy balance in our body instead of adding unhelpful postural tension habits can help relieve and prevent aches or pain in our back and neck, or our shoulders and arms.
 Undoing unnecessary tension can help with stiff joints and retaining flexibility and mobility.

 Those who wish to enhance skills or performance